Get Rich or Die Tryin' (film)

-Originally scheduled for a 2006 release, Get Rich or Die Tryin' had its world premiere at the Grauman's Chinese Theater in Hollywood on November 2, 2005 and was released in the United States one week later.
-The film received generally negative reviews from critics and grossed $46.4 million at the box office on a budget of $40 million.
+Originally scheduled for a 2006 release, Get Rich or Die Tryin' had its world premiere at Grauman's Chinese Theatre in Hollywood on November 2, 2005, and was released in the United States by Paramount Pictures on November 9.
+The film initially received negative reviews from critics and was a financial disappointment, grossing $46.5 million on a budget of $40 million.
+However, it has gained a cult following especially for its soundtrack and remained a standout in 50 Cent's career.

 Plot

 Marcus is a quiet boy who adores his mother Katrina, and the two live a relatively comfortable life on her drug-dealing income.
 After Marcus writes a song for his love interest Charlene, her stepfather sends her away to live with her grandparents.
 Meanwhile, Marcus's mother is murdered, and Marcus has to live with his grandparents full-time.
 Marcus turns to selling drugs in order to buy new shoes, and as he grows older, he eventually abandons high school to sell drugs for local kingpin, Levar, and his underling, Majestic.

 Years later, Marcus reunites with Charlene and the two become intimate.
 One of his close friends, Antwan, is shot and paralyzed at a club by a Colombian named Raul.
 In retaliation, Marcus attacks Raul, but stops short of murdering him and instead shoots Raul in the legs multiple times as payback for Antwan.
 When Raul refuses to identify Marcus as the shooter in a police line-up, he is allowed to go free.
 However, cops raid his house after an anonymous tip and find a gun and drugs.
 Marcus is sent to prison, where he befriends another inmate named Bama.
 Meanwhile, Majestic makes his move to seize control of the local drug trade.
 He sets Levar up to go to prison, and then frames Levar's second-in-command Odell for it.
 After publicly torturing and murdering Odell, Majestic then takes over Levar's empire as the new kingpin.

 After encouragement from Bama, Marcus leaves the drug trade behind to pursue and fulfill his lifelong dream of being a rapper, calling himself Young Caesar, with Bama as his manager and producer.
 After Marcus gets out of prison, Majestic invites him to become his right-hand man, but Marcus tells him of his aspirations to being a rapper, which Majestic laughs off.
 Marcus leaves with Bama and takes Justice with him.